 Some time ago, Mr. Cutting inquired with us for information about solid evolution education, and we were happy to supply it, along with input on his draft Minority Report.
 Mr. Cutting has submitted an excellent proposal, which we hope will be considered seriously by members of the Florida State Board of Education.
 (By the way, we constantly receive inquiries from students, teachers, school board members, and other educators from all around the United States who want information about how they can teach evolution in a more objective fashion, and we help out whenever we can.
 If you need information or suggestions about supporting a teach-the-controversy approach in your own state or school district, feel free to contact us at email@example.com.)

-One good aspect of Florida's new standards is that their section on the Nature of Science states that students should "use critical and logical thinking, and the active consideration of alternative scientific explanations to explain all the data presented."
-But as Mr. Fred Cutting, writing-committee member, wrote in the Minority Report, "Somewhat inexplicably, there is no indicator in the proposed standards that applies this philosophy of science education to biological origins."
+It’s important to highlight that the Minority Report filed by Mr. Cutting does not require the teaching of any alternatives to evolution, like intelligent design.
+One revealing aspect of Florida”s proposed standards is that their section on the Nature of Science states that students should “use critical and logical thinking, and the active consideration of alternative scientific explanations to explain all the data presented.”
+As Mr. Cutting writes in the Minority Report, “Somewhat inexplicably, there is no indicator in the proposed standards that applies this philosophy of science education to biological origins.”